slamice/wri/hipsters/first-draft/ch05 - walk away from Renee.md

 Selina coughed and clutched her chest.
 Her fits were minor asthma leftover from her childhood.
 "So annyoing..."

 "Heart problems maybe, not dangerous at all."
 I smiled at her, "let's be honest, who doesn't have problems with their heart?"

+"My mom is no exception."
+I said casually.

+"Oh my god is your mom ok?
+I don't know anything about your mom."

+"She's fine, they think it's something small ((would he say benign?)).
+Nothing to be worried about. ((why mention it then?))"

 On my way out I ordered Renee's latte.
 Selina's haze started to brighten up,